Use pkgsrc on ARM

 POSIX

 In this case, only C and POSIX locale are available.
-To make Japanese UTF-8 locale, for example, do:

 # mkdir /mnt/array1/system/libc/usr/lib/locale